code-mc/material-icon-lib/README.md

 This will throw an `IconNotSetException` if you forget to provide an icon.

-Once you call build your Drawable will be spit out and you are ready to use it everywhere you please!
+Once you call build, your Drawable will be spit out and you are ready to use it everywhere you please!
 Setting it to a view is just as easy as with any other `Drawable` (e.g. for `ImageView`):

 ```java
 yourImageView.setImageDrawable(yourDrawable);